gsmithun4/expressjs-field-validator/README.md

 }
 ```
 ##### Forward
-Error is set to `locals.data` and error code to `locals.statusCode`.
+Error is set to `request.locals.data` and error code to `request.locals.statusCode`.
 Forward the request to next middleware.

 #### debug
 If `debug` is set to `true`, error response will be